 Update: the publisher marketed this as a retelling of Mulan.
 Epic Reads listed this as a retelling in their Book Shimmy Awards.
-I did not come up with the “Mulan retelling” comparison on my own out of some absurd ignorance that China and Japan are interchangeable (??)
+I did not come up with the “Mulan retelling” comparison on my own out of some absurd idea that China and Japan are interchangeable (??)

 I had this pitched to me as a “loose retelling of Mulan set in feudal Japan,” but the few similar elements (like how the main character disguised herself as a guy, doesn’t want the other guy fighters to discover her identity, has an awkward bathing scene, was trained to fight by the leader whom she eventually falls for, etc) are pretty general ones.
 When I originally said elements reminded me of Mulan, that was in no way because it’s set in an Asian country.
-Retellings often place themes or aspects of a story into a NEW context, so I was never once merging Chinese and Japanese cultures in my mind.
-If I said that Cinder was a retelling of Cinderella, would that automatically imply that I think Chinese and French cultures are interchangeable?
-Obviously not.
+Retellings place themes or aspects of a story into a new context, so I was never once merging Chinese and Japanese cultures in my mind.
+If I said that Cinder was a retelling of Cinderella, would that imply that I think Chinese and French cultures are interchangeable?

-But I think “retelling” (or even “inspired by”) is a bit of a stretch when it comes to this story anyways, so I still took that part out of my review.
+But I think “retelling” (or even “inspired by”) is a bit of a stretch when it comes to this story anyways, so I just took that part out of my review.
 In the end this really is its own wonderful story!

 Thank you to the publisher for sending me an ARC.
 The quotes above were taken from an ARC and are subject to change upon publication.

 a Rafflecopter giveaway

 Enter for a chance to win one (1) of five (5) copies of Flame in the Mist by Renee Ahdieh (ARV: $17.99 each).